ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

     :::

 1. Not properly setting up your local environment, and not learning to use your IDE/text editor is a very good way to set you up for failure.
-    I see you clearly delve in self-inflicted pain because you manually renamed the 10 occurrences of your variable when I forced you get rid of the name `temp`.
+    I saw you clearly wallowing in self-inflicted pain because you renamed manually each of the 10 occurrences of your variable when I forced you get rid of the thing you so proudly named "temp".
-    I noticed your hesitation when I spoke about extracting a method and you reached for the copy/paste like a headless chicken.
+    Your hesitation was palpable when I spoke about extracting a method and you reached for the copy/paste like a headless chicken.
     How can you hope to write tests if you can't even navigate your codebase, and perform the most basic actions to change it?

     ::: {.callout-tip}